Library

 Eurobarometer survey on Social Precarity and Social Integration

 The European Union's efforts to promote social inclusion are reinforced by the results of the Eurobarometer survey 56.1 on Social Precarity and Social Integration.
-This survey was carried out in all 15 Member States of the EU for the DG Employment and Social Affairs of the European Commission.
+This survey was

 Read English version - French version